 Pelican Bay

 The gold standard for Naples retirement living.
-This master-planned community offers private beach access, two beachfront restaurants (The Sandbar and The Sunset Beach Bar & Grill), and impeccable maintenance.
-Homes range from $500,000 condos to $5 million+ estates.
+This master-planned community of over 6,000 residences offers private beach access via tram, two beachfront restaurants (The Sandbar and The Sunset Beach Bar & Grill), and impeccable landscaping maintained by the Pelican Bay Foundation.
+Homes range from $500,000 condos to $5 million+ estates along the Clam Bay nature preserve.

-- Amenities: Private beach, tennis, fitness center, community center
+- Amenities: Private beach, tram service, tennis, fitness center, community center, nature trails

 Pelican Marsh

-Adjacent to Pelican Bay with lower price points.
-This gated community features golf, tennis, and a full-service clubhouse.
-Strong sense of community with regular social events.
+Adjacent to Pelican Bay with lower price points and a more intimate feel.
+This gated community features a championship golf course, tennis courts, and a full-service clubhouse.
+Strong sense of community with regular social events, wine tastings, and seasonal gatherings.

 - Home prices: $400,000 - $2,000,000